docusign/sample-app-mydocgen-php/README.md

 ## Prerequisites

-- Create a DocuSign developer [account](https://go.docusign.com/o/sandbox/).
+- Create a Docusign developer [account](https://go.docusign.com/o/sandbox/).
 - Create an application on the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=appsAndKeys) page and copy credentials to `backend/.env`: client ID (integration key), user ID, account ID and copy **RSA private key** to a file `storage/docusign_private.key`.
   This [**video**](https://www.youtube.com/watch?v=GgDqa7-L0yo) demonstrates how to create an integration key (client ID) for a user application like this example.